 - 100 g of butter

-- 2 large garlic cloves
+- Two large garlic cloves

-- Few sprigs of rosemary and thyme
+- A few sprigs of rosemary and thyme

 - Himalayan salt and freshly ground pepper

-How to Cook Fillet Steak—The Process
+2.3.
+How to Make It—The Process

 - Take a heavy-based frying pan and place it over high heat.
 Add oil to cover the bottom of the frying pan.
-Now down the beef steaks when the pan is smoking hot, and don’t touch it for a few seconds.
+Now, down the beef steaks when the pan is smoking hot, and don’t touch it for a few seconds.

 - After frying for 2 to 3 minutes, it will develop a brown caramelized colour.
 Once the steak is golden-brown, turn down the temperature and flip the steaks.
 And keep cooking them to prevent burning.

-Tip: Fillet steaks are thicker than any other steak like ribeye or sirloin.
+Tip: Fillet steaks are thicker than any other steak, like ribeye or sirloin.
 Usually, it takes some more time to cook them.

 - Sear the steaks for a few more minutes and add butter, garlic, rosemary, and thyme to the pan.
 Now allow the butter to melt and baste it over the steak on both sides.
 Cook it for 3 to 4 minutes to get a medium-rare finish.

-- For medium-rare: cooking time is about 4-5 minutes on each side.
+- For medium-rare, cooking time is about 4-5 minutes on each side.

 - For medium: It takes nearly 5-6 minutes on each side.

+2.4.
 Storage of Fillet Steak

 3. What Can I Pair with Fillet Steaks?